 “The bagel is a lonely roll to eat all by yourself because in order for the true taste to come out you need your family.
 One to cut the bagels, one to toast them, one to put on the cream cheese and the lox, one to put them on the table, and one to supervise.” –Gertrude Berg

 Bagels are one of the favorites of breakfast breads in the Western World, especially the United States, Canada and the United Kingdom.

-From there it has become incredibly popular and spread throughout the world, and even into outer space!
-Have a Bagel Day encourages you to enjoy this delicious doughy delight in your favorite configuration, and remember the long history of this bread and the people that made it famous.
+Have a Bagel Day encourages everyone to enjoy this delicious doughy delight in your favorite configuration, and remember the long history of this bread and the people that made it famous.

 History of Have A Bagel Day